 - 2 cups shredded sharp cheddar cheese

-- In a medium-size heavy bottomed skillet brown the kielbasa in a light drizzle of olive oil for 3 minutes or until beginning to brown.
+- In a medium-size heavy bottomed skillet brown the kielbasa in a light drizzle of olive oil over medium-high heat for 2-3 minutes or until beginning to brown.

 - Add the rice and stir until the liquid in the pan is absorbed.

-- To bake, Preheat the oven to 350°F. Spray a 9 x 13-inch dish with cooking spray.
+- Bake: Preheat the oven to 350°F. Spray a 13×9 inch dish with cooking spray.
 Spread the rice evenly into the bottom of the dish.
 Sprinkle with 1 cup shredded cheese.

 - Beat together the eggs and half & half.
 Add the red bell pepper, remaining green onion, garlic salt, black pepper and remaining cheese.
 Mix well.
 Pour over the rice.